bruceravel/demeter/documentation/Athena/import/columns.rst

 Importing the data will then add up the channels on the fly and put a group containing the summation of the channels in the group list.

-You have the option of clicking the button that says :quoted:`Save each channel as a group`, as shown here.
+You have the option of clicking the check button that says :quoted:`Save each channel as a group`, as shown here.

 .. _fig-importmedch: